 Environmental impact

 The manufacture of a variety of products, including electronics, continues to damage the environment.
 How?
 Extraction of nickel, cobalt, and graphite for lithium-ion batteries, increased production of plastic, huge energy consumption, e-waste – just to name a few.
-However, Jahda Swanborough, a global environmental leadership fellow and lead at the World Economic Forum claims that AI could help to transform manufacturing by reducing, or even reversing, its environmental impact.
+However, Jahda Swanborough, a global environmental leadership fellow and lead at the World Economic Forum claims that artificial intelligence could help to transform manufacturing by reducing, or even reversing, its environmental impact.
 AI in manufacturing can support developing new eco-friendly materials and help optimize energy efficiency – Google already uses AI to do that in its data centers.

-Making use of data
+Making use of data in manufacturing operations

 This sounds very general, but in reality, there’s a whole variety of ways to use big data in manufacturing.
 Manufacturers collect vast amounts of data related to operations, processes, and other matters – and this data, combined with advanced analytics, can provide valuable insights to improve the business.
 Supply chain management, risk management, predictions on sales volume, product quality maintenance, prediction of recall issues – these are just some of the examples of how big data can be used to the benefit of manufacturers.
 This type of AI application can unlock insights that were previously unreachable.